-On November 16, 2016, the Company filed with the Department a Petition for Reconsideration of the Declaratory Ruling Order.
+On November 16, 2016, the Company filed a Petition for Reconsideration of the GWMA Order.
 The Director did not grant or deny the Petition for Reconsideration.

 VENUE

 The Company seeks review in the district court for Ada County, Fourth Judicial District of the State of Idaho, pursuant to Idaho Code Section 67-5272, because the final agency action was taken by the Director and the Department at Department headquarters in Ada County, Idaho.